oTree-org/otree-core/docs/app.rst

     .. py:attribute:: is_finished = models.BooleanField()

-        whether the player is finished playing (i.e. has seen the redemption code page)
+        whether the player is finished playing (i.e. has seen the redemption code page).